Humanitarian preparedness and response

 Australian Medical Assistance Team

 The Australian Medical Assistance Team (AUSMAT) is a specialised medical response capability of qualified professionals from Australian state and territory health services to provide emergency medical care in the aftermath of a disaster.
 AUSMAT is a flexible capability structured to meet the health needs of disaster-affected countries.
-DFAT, the Department of Health and Department of Home Affairs' Emergency Management Australia work closely with State and Territory Governments to prepare and deploy AUSMAT in response to international disasters.
-As part of Australia's COVID-19 response in Papua New Guinea, AUSMAT medical specialists and logisticians supported PNG health authorities to prevent, detect and respond to the virus.
+DFAT, the Department of Health and Department of Home Affairs' Emergency Management Australia work closely with state and territory governments to prepare and deploy AUSMAT in response to international disasters.
+For example, as part of Australia's COVID-19 response in Papua New Guinea, AUSMAT medical specialists and logisticians supported PNG health authorities to prevent, detect and respond to the virus.

 Disaster Assistance Response Teams

 The Disaster Assistance Response Teams (DART) provide a range of capabilities to save lives following disasters, and help communities return to normal.
 The teams are drawn from Fire and Rescue New South Wales and Queensland Fire and Emergency Services and can deploy quickly to conduct search and rescue activities where people are trapped in collapsed buildings.
 They can also conduct structural assessments, manage hazardous material accidents, and provide general emergency management assistance.
 For example, following Cyclone Gita in Tonga in 2018, a DART deployed alongside a New Zealand Urban Search and Rescue Team to conduct structural assessments of over 340 buildings damaged by the storm.